Bruce Forsyth: Personal life

 From 1953 until their divorce in 1973, Forsyth was married to Penny Calvert with whom he had three daughters.
 One of his daughters, Julie, is a songwriter and singer, who found fame in the 1970s as part of the Top 10 hitmakers Guys 'n' Dolls and would go on to compose the UK's entry in the 1988 Eurovision Song Contest.

 In 1973, he married Anthea Redfern, the hostess on The Generation Game.
-They had daughters Charlotte and Louisa, before they too divorced in 1979.
+They had two daughters, before they too divorced in 1979.
 Asked to judge the 1980 Miss World competition, Forsyth met Puerto Rican beauty queen Wilnelia Merced, who was the 1975 winner and a fellow judge.
 They married in 1983 and had one son together.

 Forsyth lived on the Wentworth Estate in Surrey.
 Until 2000, he also occupied a flat in Nell Gwynn House, Sloane Avenue, Chelsea.

 Political views

 In January 1968 Pye Records issued as a single "I'm Backing Britain", supporting the economic campaign of the same name, written by Tony Hatch and Jackie Trent, and sung by Forsyth.
 The chorus included "The feeling is growing, so let's keep it going, the good times are blowing our way".
 All involved in making the single took cuts in their fees or royalties so that the single sold for 5s. instead of the going rate of 7s.
 4 1/2d.
 Forsyth happily endorsed the campaign, saying "The country has always done its best when it is up against the wall.
 If everyone realises what we are up against we can get out of trouble easily."
 The song did not make the charts, selling only 7,319 copies.

 Forsyth was a supporter of the Conservative Party, admired Margaret Thatcher, and attended fundraising events for the party.

 In 2008, he told the Radio Times that he was a fan of Prime Minister's Questions, describing the weekly debates between then prime minister Gordon Brown and then leader of the opposition David Cameron as "pure vaudeville", and remarked that the verbal jousting of Brown and Cameron reminded him of the comedians Frankie Howerd and Les Dawson.

 During a 2008 appearance on the BBC's This Week, he expressed his admiration for the US political system's primary debates, suggesting a similar system could make UK politics more exciting.

 In August 2014, Forsyth was one of 200 public figures who signed a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

-In a 2015 interview with the Radio Times, he declined to reveal his specific party allegiance, explaining that it's more accepted for entertainers to state their preference in the United States than in the UK.
+In a 2015 interview with the Radio Times, he declined to reveal his specific party allegiance, explaining that it is more accepted for entertainers to state their preference in the United States than in the UK.